nikalsh/vuepress-auto-sidebar/README.md

 ## Todo
 - Allow any name for .md files
 - Allow nested folders deeper than one level

+## Contact

+If you want to contact me you can reach me at contact@nikals.se

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->